ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab00.md

 # Introduction

 Your first lab for this week is an introduction to programming on CSIL and in the Computer Science lab.
-You will write your first Python program that will print a specific text out on your computer display.
+You will write your first Python program that will print a specific text output on your computer display.

 ## Goals for this lab